DeadmanXXXII/KCA/README.md

 SearchAndDestroyAzure.py: For deleting files in shared directories.

-Make sure the scripts are configured with the correct subscription ID, resource group name, and any other parameters required (e.g., VM name, admin credentials).
+Make sure the scripts are configured with the correct subscription ID, resource group name, and any other parameters required (e.g., VM name).

 3. Run the Post-Creation Script:

-Before creating the virtual machine, run PostCreationScript.py to set up any additional configurations or scripts that need to be executed after the VM is created:
+Before creating the virtual machine, run noauth.py to set up any additional configurations or scripts that need to be executed after the VM is created:

-python PostCreationScript.py
+python noauth.py

 4. Create the Virtual Machine:

-After running the post-creation script, run KubeCloudV2Azure.py to create the virtual machine:
+After running the creation script, run KubeCloudV2Azure.py to breach the virtual machine:

 python KubeCloudV2Azure.py

-Ensure the VM is created successfully and note its public IP address for later access.
+Ensure the VM is web shelled successfully and note its public IP address for later access.

 5. Access Shared Directories:

-Log into the newly created virtual machine via SSH using the public IP and admin credentials specified in the script.
+Log into the newly created virtual machine via SSH using the public IP and credentials specified in the script.

 Ensure that the shared directories exist and contain files for deletion.